wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-zero-trust/includes/zero-trust-implementation.md

     For iOS devices, consider the following settings:
     - Blocking backup of org data to iTunes
     - Restricting data sharing to only policy-managed apps
-    - Preventing “save as” of org data (by restricting save as functionality to OneDrive for Business or SharePoint)
+    - Preventing "save as" of org data (by restricting save as functionality to OneDrive for Business or SharePoint)
     - Restricting cut/copy/paste to policy-managed apps with paste in.

     Policy-managed apps are the ones selected in the previous step.

      > [!NOTE]
-     > “Encrypt org data” is set to Require by default, which will prompt a user to create a PIN (and enable TouchID/FaceID) to unlock their device if they have not done so already.
+     > "Encrypt org data" is set to Require by default, which will prompt a user to create a PIN (and enable TouchID/FaceID) to unlock their device if they have not done so already.

      ![Policy managed apps are the ones selected in the previous step. ](../media/data-protection.png)